Common Cloudera AI errors and solutions

 Failed to mount storage.
 Reason: Failed to create mount target: NoFreeAddressesInSubnet: The specified subnet does not have enough free addresses to satisfy the request.

 Aside from the CPU and GPU compute resource limits, there are other types of limits you can run into.
-For example, the second error shows that the subnets in your VPC don't have any more free IP addresses for the workspace (and each of the underlying Kubernetes pods).
+For example, the second error shows that the subnets in your VPC do not have any more free IP addresses for the workbench (and each of the underlying Kubernetes pods).
 This occurs if the CIDR range mentioned while registering the environment was not large enough for your current needs.

 You can use the AWS console to request an increase in limits as needed.
 Go to the AWS console for the region where the environment was provisioned and then navigate to EC2 > Limits.